kcraath/CoFESWaveResearch/README.md

 *There are supplementary materials for three papers the repository.
 For easy reference we refer to the three series of papers as the Application, Method, and Forecasting Paper, respectively.*

 ### **Application Paper**
-This paper is primarily written to communicate the usage of wavelet techniques for non-stationary time seires in Finance and Economics.
+This paper is primarily written to communicate the usage of wavelet techniques for non-stationary time series in Finance and Economics.
+We specifically apply the techniques to the complex behaviors in the Water-Energy Nexus.

 **Reference: [Time-varying wavelet-based applications for evaluating the Water-Energy Nexus](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3123858)**